yoshiharuyamashita/blackburn/README.md

 * `class`, `alt` and `caption` are optional.
 * See [Pure CSS Grids](http://purecss.io/grids/) for possible `class` values.

+## Featured Photo

+Photo bloggers can add a featured photo to a post.
+This featured photo is shown on the summary page of their blog.
+Additionally, a short text can be given which is displayed beneath the featured photo on the blog's summary page.
+To use this feature, add variables `featured_image` and `featured_text` to the front matter of you post's markdown:

+	+++
+	title = "Title"
+	date = "date"
+	tags = [ "tag1", "tag2" ]
+	topics = [ "topic1" ]
+	type = "post"
+	featured_image = "link_to_pic_3"
+	featured_text = "Hey I get displayed beneath the featured picture!"
+	+++

 ## License

 * [MIT](//opensource.org/licenses/MIT)